-Anita Killeen - Vice President
+Anita Killeen - President

 Anita Killeen is a Barrister at Quay Chambers specialising in financial crime and fraud, civil and criminal litigation, and governance and decision-making.
 She is the former Chief Prosecutor of the Serious Fraud Office NZ and holds a variety of governance roles in the legal, financial, local government, education, health and not for profit sectors including serving as a Visiting Justice, a Tribunal member of the New Zealand Legal Aid Tribunal, as a Director of the Auckland Regional Amenities Funding Board, a Director of the SPCA Auckland and as an Advisory Board Member of New Zealand Career College.
 She established and is the Chair of the Pro-Bono Panel of Prosecutors for the SPCA Auckland.
-As an Executive Committee Member of Fertility New Zealand, Ms Killeen is committed to assisting New Zealanders to obtain support and access to appropriate Assisted Reproductive Treatments.
+As President of Fertility New Zealand, Ms Killeen is committed to assisting New Zealanders to obtain support and access to appropriate Assisted Reproductive Treatments.

-Juanita Copeland - Christchurch
+Juanita Copeland - Vice President and Regional Representative, Christchurch

 Juanita came to the FNZ Executive Committee as a former consumer of fertility services.
-After years of unsuccessful treatments, she is now the mother of 4-year-old Hazel.
+After years of unsuccessful treatments, she is now the mother of 5-year-old Hazel.
 Facing infertility was the biggest challenge of her life to date and she is certain that support from a group like FNZ would have helped, but she didn’t know it was there.

 Her career expertise is in the media industry.
 For 8 years, Juanita was a report for 3News, based in the Christchurch newsroom.
 She has also worked in talkback radio, Event Management and Communications as a Media Advisor at CERA (Canterbury Earthquake Recovery Authority).